pedroAVS/mbio-challenge/README.md

 ```
 ## Running the tests on GitActions

-Currently the tests will execute on push and pull requests to the Main repository.
-Report artifacts are made available, as well as an Allure report served on a github page (check the latest pages-build-deployment for the link of the page).
+Currently the tests will execute on push and pull requests to the Main repository using chrome browser.
+Report artifacts are made available, as well as an Allure report served on a github page (Go [here](https://pedroavs.github.io/mbio-challenge) or you can check the latest pages-build-deployment for the link of the page).

 The workflow can be triggered manually by accessing "Run Tests and Publish Report" workflow and clicking on "Run workflow"